Exclusions tell ThreatDown to skip specific files, folders, programs, websites, or registry keys during scans and real-time protection. Use them when:

-There is an additional option in the upper right of the screen that allows you to Exclude GPO PUMs for new and existing sites.
-For more information, see Group Policy registry keys detected as PUMs in OneView.
+There is an option in the upper right of the Exclusions screen to Exclude GPO PUMs for new and existing sites.
+This tells ThreatDown to ignore Group Policy registry keys that would otherwise be detected as Potentially Unwanted Modifications.
+See Group Policy registry keys detected as PUMs in OneView for details.

 - Active Detections page in OneView